christianb93/k8s-on-openstack/roles/prepare_state/README.md

 The following variables are assumed to be set when calling this role:

-* ssh_key_name - this is the name which is used for the SSH key pair
 * state_dir: the directory where the state is stored.

 Dependencies